minibolt-guide/minibolt/index.md

 ---

-## What is the RaspiBolt?
+## What is the MiniBolt?

 With this guide, you can set up a Bitcoin and Lightning node from scratch, doing everything yourself.
 You will learn about Linux, Bitcoin, and Lightning.
-As a result, you'll have your very own RaspiBolt node, built by you and no one else.
+As a result, you'll have your very own MiniBolt node, built by you and no one else.

 There are many reasons why you should run your own Bitcoin node.